 - Some verities become motionless in the dark (Zebra verities, Tilapia verities, Doctor Fish, etc.)

-- There are some verities like Tuna, some sharks who do not show any sign of sleep at all.
+- There are some verities like Tuna, and some sharks who do not show any sign of sleep at all.

 Sleeping fish is difficult to arise.